-I am currently an economics PhD student and graduate lecturer at George Mason University.
+I am currently an economics PhD candidate and graduate lecturer at George Mason University.

 My research broadly speaking covers Law & Economics, with emphasis on environmental issues, and Smithian Political Economy.
 I have also done some work on sports economics and international trade.